joinux/pydata-paris-2015/contents/talks.md

 Data London for showing her how amazing Python can be.

-Data scientists from AXA Data Innovation Lab (Axa): “**Whitening the blackbox : why and how to explain machine learning predictions**”
+**Data scientists from AXA Data Innovation Lab** (Axa): “Whitening the blackbox : why and how to explain machine learning predictions”

 > **Abstract**: Unfortunately, the predictive models that are most powerful are usually the least interpretable.
 However in some cases, for example fraud detection, end users need an understandable explanation of a particular prediction, at observation level, and not only at population level (e.g. : features importance).
 > During this talk we will present different approaches to tackle this issue, both for random forests and gradient boosting trees.
 We will also demonstrate an implementation based on scikit-learn.